-THE TITAN P. Schuyler Miller 236
+The Titan by P. Schuyler Miller

 In the 18505, William Whewell published anonymously a book entitled On the Plurality of Worlds.
-Whewell did not believe in the possibility of life oil Venus.
-He suggested that, because of the proximity of Venus to the sun, she 'may have cooled more slowly and quietly, like glass which is annealed in the fire; and hence, may have a smooth surface, instead of the furrowed and pimpled visage which the Moon presents to us.'
+Whewell did not be-lieve in the possibility of life oil Venus.
+He suggested that, be-cause of the proximity of Venus to the sun, she 'may have cooled more slowly and quietly, like glass which is annealed in the fire; and hence, may have a smooth surface, instead of the furrowed and pimpled visage which the Moon presents to us.'
 It is an attractive idea.
 With the cult of nostalgia affecting even science fiction, a writer might do worse than seize on Whewell's Venerian model for a story background.
 I can see it now: 'Witch-Ball World'.

-Venus and Mars are our nearest planetary neighbours, and so have been the most popular targets for imaginary populations, whatever purists might say.
+Venus and Mars are our nearest planetary neighbours, and so have been the most popular targets for imaginary popula-tions, whatever purists might say.
 Mars has been the more popular by far.
 Mars is good to observe, it turns a marked face towards us - and there was that mistranslation of the Italian astronomer Schiaparelli's 'canelli' into 'canals' (instead of 'channels'), which started erroneous but stimulating trains (or barges) of thought.
-Whereas Venus's proximity to the sun has made her difficult to observe, and clouds shroud her surface in any case.
+Whereas Venus's proximity to the sun has made her difficult to observe, and clouds shroud her sur-face in any case.